What makes a ‘rich’ life?

 How much money do we need to be happy?

-Rainer has been looking at the research on the topic and understands it to be about $100,000.
-Here's a recent article on the topic.
+Rainer has been looking at the research and understands it to be about $100,000.
+Here's an article on the topic.

 What makes a comfortable life?